nsat/space-services-user-guide/Readme.md

 TODO: DIAGRAM: Develop, deploy, measure, download, analyze etc.

 Develop and deploy code to space.
 Schedule time on satellite hardware.
-Track targets with a range of antennas and aperatures.
+Track targets with a range of antennas and apertures.
 Analyze data with GPU hardware.
 Send and receive using Spire ground-stations or self-managed ground assets on a variety of frequencies.
-Leverage inter-satellite-links for complex realtime operations.
+Leverage inter-satellite-links for complex real-time operations.
 Orient satellites to an area of interest.

 TODO: Symbols: Spectrum frequencies, camera, infrared, GPU, dish, ISL